andrew21-b/Duci/README.md

 ## Setup Instructions

 The setup assumes some prerequisites are met before running both apps.
-The database needs to be initialized on your machine.
+The database needs to be initialised on your machine.
 PostgreSQL must be installed, and the database `duku` must exist.

 ### Prerequisites